AndrewSalko/kawaii-mobile/www/wp-content/plugins/ad-injection/readme.txt

 From the FeedWordPress settings page go to 'Posts & Links' and then in the 'Formatting' section set 'Formatting filters' to 'Expose syndicated posts to formatting filters'.

+**Shortcodes Ultimate**

+Problem: Random ads don't show.

+Reason: Shortcodes Ultimate disables the wpautop filter which adds the &lt;p&gt;&lt;/p&gt; tags to the page.
+It re-applies this filter at a priority of 99 which is after Ad Injection has run.
+Therefore when Ad Injection runs it can't find any &lt;/p&gt; tags which it needs to position the random adverts.

+Solution: Follow the below advice for the 'theme conflicts'.

+= Are there any known theme conflicts? =

+Ad Injection (when injecting random ads) works by looking for the end paragraph tags (&lt;p&gt;&lt;/p&gt;).
+Some themes override the wpautop filter and set it to run after the plugins.
+This means that Ad Injection can't find the end paragraph tags, and so can't inject any random ads.
+If this happens try changing the the_content filter priority from the Advanced tab in the Ad Injection UI.
+Try values of 100, and if that doesn't work 200.

+Themes which I know have this issue include 'Avenue', 'TheTravelTheme', 'Exciter Magazine', 'Vectors', and 'Canvas' from Woothemes.

 = Will Ad Injection work with the multi-blog version of WordPress? =

 The multi-user version of WordPress are not supported - yet, however I have heard that some people have got it to work when using the 'direct' insertion mode.
 I hope to make it work properly with multi-blog versions of WordPress in the future.

+= Is there an easy way to copy my ad settings to a new blog? =

+1. Go to phpMyAdmin, either from your web hosts control panel, or by using the very convenient 'Portable phpMyAdmin' plugin for WordPress on the blog that has your Ad Injection settings configured.
+2. Open up the [yourdb]_options table.
+3. Either find the adinj_options and widget_adinj rows or use this query to help you:

+`SELECT * FROM [yourdb]_options WHERE option_name LIKE '%adinj%'`

+4. Then copy these two options to your new blogs by using phpMyAdmin on the new blogs.
+If you aren't using widgets then you can ignore the widget_adinj option, you need only the adinj_options value.
+You can use the 'Insert' tab on the new blog to do this.

 = Some technical details =